Nabir02/online-quiz-assesement/README.md

 ## FAQ

+#### Question: How can I access this on local system ? ?

+Answer: clone the repo and go to your php Myadmin Mysql dashboard create a database name exam and import the exam.sql file to the database that's it.

 #### Question: How can i see the live website ?

 Answer: Visit this link to see the live website